 The new gratuity rules for non-permanent private sector employees are especially significant in sectors like IT services, startups, BPOs, manufacturing, and logistics, where fixed-term contracts and frequent role changes are common.
 Under the older regime, someone who worked three different two-year contracts could walk away with zero gratuity despite six years of productive service.

-Under the new gratuity rules 2025, that same pattern of employment starts to generate real benefits, provided each fixed-term stint crosses one year of continuous service with the same employer.
+Under the new gratuity rules for private sector employees, that same pattern of employment starts to generate real benefits, provided each fixed-term stint crosses one year of continuous service with the same employer.
 The broadened wage definition also matters in the private sector, where companies used to keep basic salary artificially low and bulk up CTC with allowances.
 Now, with wages mandated at a minimum of 50% of CTC for many calculations, gratuity payouts for mid-level and senior-level staff in the private sector are set to be meaningfully higher than before.

 How gratuity will now be calculated in practice